Kelty Packs-- Another Southern California Pioneer (pg 2 of 2 pages)

 Remarkably different than the Kelty company has been the business course of former associate/rival, the small custom gearmaker Stephenson's Warmlite, which has survived, stayed tiny, and never changed its name or ownership in some 40 years of doing business!
 A little-known fact in the History of Gear is that Stephenson was selling a frame pack with a fully-padded waist belt system well over ten years before Kelty packs had them!

-OCTOBER 2007 ALERT: MY BOOK ABOUT FROSTLINE KITS IS NOW PUBLISHED.
-IT CONTAINS A GOOD DEAL OF ADDITIONAL INFORMATION AND NEW PHOTOGRAPHY.
+ALERT: MY BOOKS ABOUT FROSTLINE KITS and GERRY MOUNTAINEERING ARE NOW PUBLISHED.
 PLEASE VISIT MY FROSTLINE PAGE IF INTERESTED.
 NEAR THE TOP OF THAT PAGE YOU WILL SEE A "BANNER" THAT YOU CLICK ON TO GET TO MY PUBLISHER.
-NOTE: My next two books will cover the stories of Holubar and GERRY, and are already well underway.
+NOTE: My most recent book covers the story of one of the true giants in the history of American gear-- Holubar Mountaineering and its kit-making offshoot Carikits.
+Also finished as of 2018 are books about the history of MSR and Stephensons Warmlite.

 WWW.OREGONPHOTOS.COM

-Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1946-The Present, 35+ pages and ever-growing!
+Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1935-The Present, 45+ pages, six history of gear books published, and ever-growing!

 Frostline Kits, Holubar's competitor in the kit market.
 The Founder of Frostline was an early employee/collaborator of Gerry Cunningham in Boulder!